ryanlabouve/pimber-api/README.md

 I have foreman setup, but it's just running rails right now.
 But if you're so inclined `foreman start`

+If you're running the project locally you can see the API docs at [http://localhost:3002/documentation](http://localhost:3002/documentation)

 ## Seeding Database